Alabs02/calendar-app/README.md

 > **STATE MANAGEMENT**

-I changed the state management library to `Redux Toolkit` and I have simple file structure that can accomdate robust projects with complex/large state. <br />
+I changed the state management library to `Redux Toolkit` and I have simple file structure that can accommodate robust projects with complex/large states. <br />
 <br />

 > **REASEON FOR ADDING BULMA CSS**